pangaeatech/sharptypescript/README.md

 - Doxygen 1.8.17
 - MSBuild 14.0
+- nodejs 16.19.1
+- npm 8.1.0
 - Python 3.8.10
 - Saltarelle.Compiler 2.7.0
 - xsltproc 1.1.34

 ### Limitations

 This code only supports the subset of Script# that we needed to migrate our own legacy codebases.
 It does not support all possible Script# codebases.
-If the implementation of `ss/index.ts` does not include everything you need, you can pull in additional functionality from https://github.com/Saltarelle/SaltarelleCompiler/tree/develop/Runtime/CoreLib.Script/
+If the TypeScript implementations in `tpl/ss` do not include something you need, you can pull in additional functionality from [the Saltarelle Project](https://github.com/Saltarelle/SaltarelleCompiler/tree/develop/Runtime/CoreLib.Script/).

 Typescript is fundamentally a compile-time typing system while Script# is a run-time typing system.
 Therefore, run-time type checking will _never_ be supported by `salt2type`.
-If your Script# codebase uses a lot of reflection, then you need to refactor your existing Script# codebase to remove reflection prior to using `salt2type` to migrate it.
+If your Script# codebase relies heavily on run-time type-checking (e.g. reflection), then you will need to refactor your existing Script# codebase prior to using `salt2type` to migrate it.

-This code intentionally migrates away from Script# implementations of classes which is now supported natively in TypeScript.
-The following classes will not be supported in `salt2type`:
+This code intentionally migrates away from custom implementations of classes which are now supported natively in TypeScript (e.g. `Record<K,V>` instead of `Dictionary<K,V>`) and away from polyfills for old browser support.
+If you need old browser support, you should consider using a library such as `es6-shim` or a service such as [polyfill.io](http://cdn.polyfill.io).

-- `IDictionary<K,V>` (use `Record<K,V>` instead)
-- `Dictionary<K,V>` (use `Record<K,V>` instead)
-- `JsDictionary` (use `Record<string,unknown>` instead)
-- `ICollection<T>` (use `T[]` instead)